sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 as on your local Unix SAS deployment.

 Secondly, this requires that you have passwordless ssh configured and working for each user that will be connecting between the local and remote machines.
-That can be diagnosed independant of saspy or python.
+That can be diagnosed independant of SASPy or python.
-If the connection cannot be made, you should see that error message with the command that saspy was trying to execute, and you can run it to get better diagnostic error messages that can tell you if its a problem with your ssh credentials, the machine you're trying to reach isn't listening, or any other problem there might be.
+If the connection cannot be made, you should see that error message with the command that SASPy was trying to execute, and you can run it to get better diagnostic error messages that can tell you if its a problem with your ssh credentials, the machine you're trying to reach isn't listening, or any other problem there might be.